input-output-hk/mantis/doc/opcodes.md

 #### 0x30    ADDRESS         Get address of currently executing account

-TODO

 Stored in the transaction.

-1. from transaction signature - when a contract is created
-2. contract address - receiving address of transaction
-3. address of subcontract being executed by another contract

 #### 0x31    BALANCE         Get balance of the given account